Gibsouille/TP1.Symfony/UPGRADE-2.2.md

  * The ``_internal`` route is not used any more.
 It should then be removed from both your routing and security configurations.
-A ``fragments`` key has been added to the framework configuration and must be specified when ESI or Hinclude are in use.
-No security configuration is required for this path as by default ESI access is only permitted for trusted hosts and Hinclude access uses an URL signing mechanism.
+A ``fragments`` key has been added to the framework configuration and must be specified when Esi or Hinclude are in use.
+No security configuration is required for this path as by default Esi access is only permitted for trusted hosts and Hinclude access uses an URL signing mechanism.

    ```